 The job description of the Park Board discusses involving the community and meeting with volunteer groups and neighborhoods to determine needs and interests.
-Some years ago, the Park Board made a decision to assign each board member to be the liaison with one or more neighborhood organizations.
-These assignments are typically made just after new Park Board members are appointed by City Council.
+Some years ago, the Park Board decided to assign each board member to be the liaison with one or more neighborhood organizations.
+Neighborhood Liaison assignments and meeting schedules are included on the Park Board agenda each month.
+While each neighborhood is assigned a primary Board member, any Board member may attend any neighborhood meeting as long as no more than four Board members are present.